mishasilva01/CAA_project01/README.md

 # CAA_project01

+### TASKS:
+_Miguel_: Develop method of feature selection (Lasso and Ridge regressions) and develop CNN models.

+_Eero_: develop DNN models.

+### Goal
+Use deep learning to improve the previous work (paper is on git).
+Use CNN and DNN, vary the parameters (number of hidden layers, number of filters, number of neuros per layers, optimization function, activation function) and get the best model.

 ### Dataset
 The dataset is here: https://archive.ics.uci.edu/dataset/45/heart+disease .
-The data is already divided into Training&Validation and Test datasets.
+The data is already divided into Training&Validation (237 samples) and Test (60 samples) datasets.
+The orignal dataset had 6 more rows, but they were deleted.

-The data gives the following features:
+##### The data gives the following features:
 1) age (integer)
 2) trestbps (integer) - resting blood pressure /mm Hg (on admission to the hospital)